gschaden/jirawp/Readme.md

 Jira worklog proxy
 ==================

-This script exposes a calendar server, all entries are worklog entries for your jira issues.
+This app gives you a calendar server, all entries represent worklog entries for your jira issues.
 Authenication is done through the jira api, there is no need to create local users.

 # Quick setup